pcypw2/GraphSolMol/README.md

 The Repository is structured in the following way:

 # Datasets
 The AqSolDB(1) was used as the primary dataset.
 Further preprocessing was undertaken to remove extreme datapoints that were not relevant to drug discovery.
-Compounds with a MW > 1000 were removed, and only compounds within a -11 to +11 logP range were considered.
+Compounds with a molecular weight > 1000 were removed, and only compounds within a -11 to +11 logP range were considered.

 A validation dataset was curated from a model by Fioressi et al.(2) was curated using the same algorimth used on the AqSolDB(3) to remove dupliates, validate the solubiltiy datapoints and gorup them based on their standard deviation.